junxit/us-congress-bills-115/metadata.md

 - 2017-09-05 — Placed on the Union Calendar, Calendar No. 205.
 - 2017-09-05 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-286, Part I.
 - 2017-09-05 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-286, Part I.
+- 2017-09-06 — Received in the Senate and Read twice and referred to the Committee on Finance.